Rania-Mzid/P2VRT/README.md

 - When Task components are dependent (access/data exchange/synchronization) a connector is created between them.
 - Each hardware resource (Processor or Network) is defined as a component in the hardware architecture component.

-An example of an architecture model for the cruise control application is provided in the case study repository: https://github.com/Rania-Mzid/P2VRT/tree/main/Case%20study%20and%20demos.
+An example of an architecture model for the cruise control application is provided in the [Case Study](https://github.com/Rania-Mzid/P2VRT/tree/main/Case%20study%20and%20demos) repository.

 ## Steps To Follow